Investigating

 Literal — AI Hero

-What the confirmed cases of pre-Columbian trans-oceanic contact actually prove - and what they do not.
+What the confirmed cases of pre-Columbian trans-oceanic contact reveal about ancient maritime capability, and what they do not yet prove.

 Grok Imagine / xAI · AI Generated